huangyh09/brie/simulator/README.rst

 achieved by add intercept to the drop-out probability in its logit space.
 There might be slight difference between the setting drop-out rate and the final output.

+Here, as the expression profile is set esemble to the real data, the sequence features from the real data could be used to learn an informative prior.

+This simulator for drop-out is not limited to the exon-skipping events, but also can be used for the whole transcriptome in single cell, even one don't look into splicing.

 Installation